Manchester Airport: Terminal 2

 Terminal 2 opened on 5 March 1993 by Prince Philip, Duke of Edinburgh, who had also opened Terminal 1 31 years earlier.
-It is used by the majority of airlines at Manchester, operating both charter and scheduled flights to many European and worldwide destinations, and is a base for Aer Lingus UK, EasyJet, Jet2.com, TUI Airways and Virgin Atlantic.
+It is used by the majority of airlines at Manchester, operating both charter and scheduled flights to many European and worldwide destinations, and is a base for EasyJet, Jet2.com, TUI Airways and Virgin Atlantic.

 Upon its opening, Terminal 2 was spread over an area of 52000 m2 and had 16 gates, of which 14 had airbridges, and had a capacity of around 8 million passengers a year.
 In 2007, an £11 million project commenced to redevelop Terminal 2 by improving security facilities and enhancing retail and catering services.

 The design of the terminal made it capable of extensive expansion, and in June 2015 it was announced that Terminal 2 would receive a major expansion, a project that was planned to take 10 years to complete.
 The expansion included new piers and a larger security hall as well as more outlets. and would increase the terminal's capacity to handle 25 million passengers a year.

 The first phase of the new extension, Pier 1, opened on 1 April 2019.

 The second phase, the terminal extension, was due to open in April 2020 but was delayed due to the impacts of the COVID-19 pandemic, finally opening on 14 July 2021.
 The third phase, which was announced on 25 January 2023, includes the refurbishment of the existing Terminal 2 featuring a brand new security hall, and also includes the construction of Pier 2.
 The new security hall opened on 22 May 2025 and a section of the refurbished terminal opened on 28 July 2025.
 The remainder of the refurbished terminal and the new pier, Pier 2, opened in late 2025.